This page will tell you everything you need to know about naloxone, how it could help you to save someone’s life, and how to get a free kit.

 Get a free naloxone kit and training

-If you'd like a naloxone kit, just visit your local service.
+If you'd like a naloxone kit, visit or get in touch with your local service.
 A trained member of staff will give you a kit, and teach you how to prevent and manage opioid overdoses.
 Naloxone training can take as little as 10 minutes.

 How to use naloxone to save someone’s life